hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

 ```
 <div class="figure-label">Fig. 8: The recursive case of `cond`.</div>

 That isn’t so bad!
-We’re compiling the recursive case into an `if` form were the
+We’re compiling the recursive case into an `if` form in which the
 conditional is—well—the conditional, and the first clause is the clause that we
 paired with it.
 The other clause will be determined by the recursive expansion
 from the next call to `my-cond`.